-3. The PEMC shall notify a default PEGC (e.g., PEGC-A) to update its local PIN Profile information to reflect that a PINE (e.g., PINE-1) is authorized to relay PIN communications via the PEGC.
+3. The PEMC shall send a default PEGC (e.g., PEGC-A) PIN status notification to update its local PIN Profile information to reflect that a PINE (e.g., PINE-1) is authorized to relay PIN communications via the PEGC.

-4. The PEMC shall notify any backup PEGCs (e.g., PEGC-B) to update their local PIN Profile information to reflect that a PINE (e.g., PINE-1) is authorized to relay PIN communications via the PEGC.
+4. The PEMC shall send any backup PEGCs (e.g., PEGC-B) PIN status notification to update their local PIN Profile information to reflect that a PINE (e.g., PINE-1) is authorized to relay PIN communications via the PEGC.

 5. The PEMC shall return a PIN management PINE join into PIN response to PINE-1.
 The response shall include updated PIN client profile information informing the PINE that it shall use a specified PEGC (e.g., PEGC-A) as its default PEGC and a specified PEGC (e.g., PEGC-B) as its backup PEGC.